unisi-tech/unisi/README.md

 - Date
 - Bytes
 Table options multimode = True and value define relation type 1 -> 1 if equals None or 1 -> many if equals [].
-UNISI is compatible with any database that implements the Database and Dbtable methods.
-Internally UNISI operates using the Kuzu graph database.
+UNISI uses SQLite as its exclusive database backend — zero-dependency, high speed, WAL mode, and native SQL-injection protection via parameterised queries.
-For using the functionality db_dir  in config.py has to be defined as a path to the database directory.
+For using the functionality db_path  in config.py has to be defined as a path to the database file, or set the UNISI_DB_PATH environment variable.

 ### LLM-RAG interactions ###
 UNISI supports LLM-RAG transparent interactions without the need of programming prompts and LLM details.
 Screen data  contains all required data for processing queries to LLM and decode a result.
 A user has to define only what data from LLM is required by setting ‘llm’ parameter in Unit constructor.
 All other jobs are automated by UNISI.